Hello Dr. LaScala:

 If the idea of "the perfect fit" preys on teen inexperience and naivete and encourages unrealistic expectations, what can teachers, counselors and parents do to support young people?
 A parent can start by helping your child to understand that there is no perfect college.
 Encourage her to think about what type of college environment is likely to suit her learning needs, social style, decision-making skills, maturity and so on.
 A parent can also point out that college life involves a normal period of adjustment, and the adjustment can be easier or harder depending on how far the student has stretched her comfort zone.
 Real college life will be filled with good and not so good teachers, exciting relationships and dramatic breakups, cramped freshmen quarters and more spacious sophomore suites where you may make friendships that last a lifetime.
 We can all help by reinforcing that real university life turns out to be just life, not some romanticized version of it.

 Elizabeth LaScala Ph.D. guides college, transfer and graduate school applicants through the complex world of admissions.
-She develops best match college lists, offers personalized interview and essay coaching, and tools and strategies to help students tackle each step of the admissions process with confidence and success.
+She develops well-matched college lists, offers personalized interview and essay coaching, and tools and strategies to help students tackle each step of the admissions process with confidence and success.
 Elizabeth helps students from all backgrounds to maximize merit and financial aid awards.
-Contact her @ (925) 891-4491 or firstname.lastname@example.org.
+Visit www.doingcollege.com; Call (925) 891-4491 or email at firstname.lastname@example.org